 - It may reveal that an area that looked abnormal on a screening mammogram is actually normal.
 When this happens, the woman goes back to routine yearly screening.

-- It could show that an area of abnormal tissue probably is not cancer, but the radiologist may not be ready to say that the area is normal based on these pictures alone.
+- It could show that an area of concern probably is not cancer, but the radiologist may want to watch the area closely.
 When this happens it’s common to ask the woman to return to be re-checked, usually in 4 to 6 months.